worldmind/notes/salesforce.md

 # Why salesforce technology stack is not interesting for me

-First of all, I did not have any expirience with salesforce, but after reading some marketings posts aabout salesforce I got some opinion.
+First of all, I did not have any expirience with Salesforce, but after reading some marketings posts aabout salesforce I got some opinion based on my expirience.

-Second, I will talk not about business value of Salesforce CRM, maybe it is very useful for business, but, as a developer, I will look from another side.
+Second, I will write not about business value of Salesforce CRM, maybe it is very useful for business, but, as a developer, I will look from another side - is it looks like so interesting technology stack that somebody need moving to it from current stack?
+But my expirience say me - if you plan hire developers for customization the best way is using free/open software.
+Some examples of open source CRM:
+* Odoo - Python (LGPL v3)
+* iDempiere - java (GPL v2)
+* openCRX - java (BSD)
+* Zurmo - php (AGPLv3)
+* OroCRM - php (OSL-3.0)

 ## It's smell like project without Architector